EyeSaberDC/Beatmap-Link-Generator/README.md

 # osu!
 Beatmap Link Generator

-This project consists of a Python script that generates a list of download links for ranked osu! standard beatmaps, with the ability to filter by star rating.
+This project consists of a Python script that generates a list of download links for ranked osu! standard beatmaps, with the ability to filter by star rating range.

 ## Prerequisites